Courtesy of East Fork

 For those who love a good pun as much as they love skincare, Resting Beach Face SPF30 is a great stocking stuffer for anyone planning on being in the sun this winter.
 Made in Australia without parabens or sulphates, this sunscreen is invisible on all skin tones and includes hyaluronic acid for an extra dose of moisture—crucial in the dry winter months.

-This durable yet stylish soft-sided pet carrier can function as a car seat during socially distanced road trips—and is also airline compliant for when you and your fur child are ready to fly again.
+This durable yet stylish soft-sided pet carrier can function as a car seat during road trips and is also airline compliant.
 Once you arrive at your destination, the shoulder strap converts to a leash and the bag can be used as a mobile pet bed.
-Suitable for both dogs and cats, the small version fits animals up to 6 pounds, while the large is best for animals up to 25 pounds.
+Suitable for both dogs and cats, the small version fits animals up to 15 pounds, while the large is best for animals up to 25 pounds.

 Know someone who needs a break from doomscrolling?
 (I can picture everyone out there nodding their heads yes.)
-The latest from AFAR contributor Paul Greenberg, Goodbye Phone, Hello World (Chronicle Books, 2020) provides 65 device-free activities that will help you and your loved ones disconnect from technology and find joy through nature, art, food, sleep, music, romance, laughter . . . and books.
+AFAR contributor Paul Greenberg’s Goodbye Phone, Hello World (Chronicle Books, 2020) provides 65 device-free activities that will help you and your loved ones disconnect from technology and find joy through nature, art, food, sleep, music, romance, laughter . . . and books.

 Take the discomfort out of sleeping on long flights or drives with this AFAR-approved travel pillow.
 It may just look like a soft fleece scarf, but inside the Trtl Travel Pillow is a slim neck-support frame that holds your head in place while sleeping upright.
 Available in seven different colors, the Trtl is also machine washable so you don’t have to worry about germs either.